otrv4/otrv4/architecture-decisions/011-version-rollback.md

 of using OTR at specific versions.

-In a version rollback attack, a Query Message is intercepted and changed by a MiTM to enforce the lowest version advertised, and the protocol is unable to determine if participants are using the highest version they both support.
+In a version rollback attack, a Query Message is intercepted and changed by a MITM to enforce the lowest version advertised, and the protocol is unable to determine if participants are using the highest version they both support.
 The same applies to a Whitespace Tag.

-By exchanging authenticated version information, OTRv4 introduces a strategy that future versions of OTR can use to protect from version rollback attacks without compromising participation deniability.
+By exchanging authenticated version information, OTRv4 introduces a strategy by which  future versions of OTR can use to protect from version rollback attacks without compromising participation deniability.

 ### Decision

 A user MUST publish a statement of the versions they support.
-The version statement is a string with the same format and same meaning as OTR Query Message's "version string" (see OTR3, section "OTR Query Messages").
+The version statement is a string with the same format and the same meaning as the OTR Query Message's "version string" (see OTR3, section "OTR Query Messages").

 This makes it possible for the receiver of a Query Message that contains